matttrent/matttrent.com/src/remote-development.md

     - this has always felt clunky to me
     - slugging without a very solid connection
     - need to install XWindows on your remote server
-    - never played as nice as I'd like with local OS
+    - never played as nice as I'd like with local OS (copy, paste, undo, etc...)
     - Still using emacs or vim
 - sshfs
     - remotely connect to the machine via an ssh connection